yuvalava/lava-sdk/README.md

     ```

 ## How to use it
-Current lava-sdk implementation can be used with the terminal and we have an example folder to demonstrate how the sdk will be used
+Current lava-sdk implementation can be used with the terminal, browser and we have an example folder to demonstrate how the sdk will be used

     ```md
     !!!
 Caution